QuantumTCode/Auto-Keras/README.md

 AutoKeras-Train.py can be run once the dataset is preprocessed for training new models.

 The visualization for the models will be included in the model folder at the end of training.

+This code was developed for testing for PlantVillage detection of Cassava diseases.